m2osw/iplock/README.md

 Only built-in chains can be assigned a policy.

+Default: policy is set to `DROP` by default since it is more constrained.

 ### `chain::<name>::type`

 This parameter defines the type of the chain.

-At this time, this mainly defines how we close the chain, as is, which rule to use to close the chain.
+At this time, this mainly defines how we close the chain, as in, which rule to use to close the chain.

+A type set to `DROP` means the chain drops any packet that is not accepted by a rule within that chain.
+If the type is set to `RETURN`, then if none of the rules within that chain was set to `DROP`, then the filtering continues.

+Default: `DROP` since this is a stronger constraint.

+### `chain::<name>::log`

+This parameter defines a log message.

+Default: no message.

 ### `rule::<name>::chains`